TrademarkTrademark

 "List all variables across my workspaces.
 Flag any that appear to contain sensitive values (credentials, tokens, keys) that aren't marked as sensitive.
 Also flag any variable that's defined differently across workspaces within the same environment."

-Configuration inconsistencies and security gaps typically hide in variable management.
-Add this separation for clarity: "Separate Terraform input variables from shell environment variables, and show workspace level overrides separately from environment level settings."
+Config inconsistencies and security gaps usually hide in how variables are managed.
+Add this to keep things clear: "Separate Terraform input variables from shell environment variables, and show workspace level overrides separately from environment level settings."

 5. Policy and Access Coverage